WickedJester89/justynK/Translation-Guide.md

 - Extract the release and copy the corresponding mpq files (Hellfire is suggested) into the folder.
 If you need more information about that process please refer to the [installation guide](https://github.com/diasurgical/devilutionX/blob/master/docs/installing.md)
 - Download one of the latest successful artifact builds from [here](https://github.com/diasurgical/devilutionX/actions?query=branch%3Amaster+is%3Asuccess)
 - Select your operation system on the left and then select the newest build on the right.
 Download the `.zip` file and extract the new devilutionx.exe to the above created installation.
+- Start the development build by running the `devilutionx.exe`
 - Modify your diablo.ini Depending on your system you can find your `diablo.ini` in the following locations:

 	- macOS `~/Library/Application Support/diasurgical/devolution`
 	- Linux `~/.local/share/diasurgical/devilution/`
 	- Windows `%AppData%\diasurgical\devilution`

-- Make sure to create a backup of your current `diablo.ini` and then delete the original file; then start the `DevilutionX` preview version.
-This will generate a new `diablo.ini` which includes a setting named `Code=en`.
-Change the `en` to your language.
+- Change the "Code=en" to your language.
+Don't worry: Not yet translated texts will be displayed in English.

 ### Step 2: Translation Mindset